 Patients and the general public within a given community, especially vulnerable groups who are at the greatest risk, will normally be the key group included in CEI activities.
 Other community stakeholders such as community leaders, opinion leaders, non-governmental organisations and civil society, service commissioners and providers, policy and lawmakers are examples of other stakeholders who can be involved.

 There is no standard model for CEI, Applicants should demonstrate that their CEI approach is appropriate and effective in the local context and for their study design.
 Applicants should ensure that those in the community who are most affected are empowered to contribute towards decision-making in researching potential solutions to identified issues.
 Applicants should map out and describe stakeholders in their community, outline how they have been involved in developing the research proposal, and state what influence or change has happened as a result of their engagement and involvement.
-Applicants should demonstrate how they will engage and involve communities utilising the draft UNICEF Minimum Standards for Community Engagement which encourage:
+Applicants should demonstrate how they will engage and involve communities utilising UNICEF Minimum Standards for Community Engagement which encourage:

 - Empowerment and ownership